 The River of Gold

-The 560 mile long Douro River travels thorough some of the most beautiful scenery I have ever gazed upon, The Douro valley, is perhaps the worlds oldest demarcated wine region (1756) and was designated a World Heritage Site in 1991.
+The 560-mile long Douro River travels through some of the most beautiful scenery I have ever gazed upon, The Douro Valley, is perhaps the worlds oldest demarcated wine region (1756) and was designated a World Heritage Site in 1991.